overmind-core/overmind-python/README.md

 On ours side we run policy executions for free as this is an alpha stage product.
 We may impose usage limits and scale our services up and down from time to time.

-We apprecaite any feedback, collaboration or other suggestions.
+We appreciate any feedback, collaboration or other suggestions.
 You can reach out at [support@evallab.dev](mailto:support@evallab.dev)